 It should be clear that Keynes radically departed from the early neoclassical economic theory in which he was trained.
 In Keynes’s theory, aggregates, like households, business enterprises, and the government, take center stage.
 Individual economic agents do not play an important role in the theory.
 Also, because households and businesses tend to behave in a collective fashion (e.g., consuming more when DI rises or investing less when business expectations turn sour), mass psychology becomes the primary explanation for these behaviors rather than individual rationality and serves as an alternative conceptual point of entry.
 For example, households have a propensity to consume so much more when DI rises.
 Nevertheless, the unidirectional logic of neoclassical theory is preserved in Keynes’s theory.
 That is, one variable affects another in a single causal direction only.
 For example, a rise in DI causes a rise in consumer spending, but not vice versa.

 Based on this theoretical foundation, it is now possible to develop the basic Keynesian theory of output and employment.
 The Keynesian Cross model, which is also sometimes referred to as the aggregate expenditures model, uses these theoretical tools to explain the equilibrium levels of aggregate output and employment that emerge.
-To keep the model simple, we initially assume that the economy is private and closed.
-That is, only households and businesses exist.
-Because it is a purely private economy, no government exists.
-Because it is a closed economy, no foreign trade exists.
+To keep the model simple, we initially assume that the only expenditures in the economy are consumption expenditures and investment expenditures.
+That is, only households and privately owned businesses exist.
+The economy has no public sector and no trade relationships with foreign nations.
 The price level is also assumed to be constant and so the Keynesian Cross model does not explain prices, only output and employment.
 Finally, it is assumed that DI is equal to real GDP.
 In the national income accounts, the income that American households have for consumption and saving (DI) is not equal to real GDP due to the presence of depreciation, net foreign factor income, taxes, and transfer payments.
-With a closed, private economy without depreciation, no such adjustments need to be made, and DI is equal to real GDP.
+In an economy with only consumer spending and investment spending and no depreciation, no such adjustments need to be made, and DI is equal to real GDP.

 To build the Keynesian Cross model, we need to explain the determination of planned investment spending.
 As explained previously, the level of planned investment spending is determined in the loanable funds market.
 Savers lend funds to borrowers at interest, and their competitive interaction determines a particular quantity of loanable funds exchanged.
 These loanable funds are invested in new production plants and equipment.
 If we assume that the level of planned investment spending is independent of the level of real GDP, then we can represent its determination in the loanable funds market as shown in Figure 13.10 below.